 Just like the Ariens fuel filter can break down, the plastic in your fuel pump can also begin to deteriorate due to fuel.
 Most fuel pumps used on Ariens snowblowers are plastic.

-The gas sits in them for a number of years an they begin to rot from the inside out.
+When gas sits in the fuel pump for a number of years, it can begin to rot from the inside out.
 The diaphragm will leak and the seams of the pump can begin leaking just like the seams in the fuel tank.
 Replace a leaking fuel pump with a new one.

 Watch for a wet spot to develop around the cap area outside of the fuel cap.
 Replace the fuel cap when you find a leak.